mhshehata/mhshehata.github.io/_portfolio/portfolio-1.md

 ## Tasks:
 - Quantifying the economic viability of hydrogen production methods: Modeled and simulated the levelized cost of hydrogen using Python, comparing steam methane reforming and water electrolysis to identify the most cost-effective option.
 - Analyzing the impact of renewables on hydrogen production: Determined the share of renewables in the electricity generation mix, via linear regression, and assessed its influence on the environmental footprint of hydrogen production.
-- Evaluated carbon pricing strategies for clean hydrogen: Calculated carbon dioxide emissions associated with different production methods and proposed a carbon price that incentivizes the use of renewable energy sources for hydrogen generation.
+- Evaluating carbon pricing strategies for clean hydrogen: Calculated carbon dioxide emissions associated with different production methods and proposed a carbon price that incentivizes the use of renewable energy sources for hydrogen generation.

 ## Results: